 Common peroneal nerve injury

-This nerve passes from the back of the lower thigh and crosses the lateral knee before supplying the lower leg muscles.
+This nerve originates from the back of the lower thigh and crosses the lateral aspect of the knee before supplying the muscles of the lower leg.

-Similar to LCL injury, common peroneal nerve damage can occur from a blow to the inside of the knee, stretching the knee outwards.
-This injury can pull or tear the nerve.
+Similar to LCL injury, damage to the common peroneal nerve can occur from a blow to the inside of the knee, causing the knee to stretch outward.
+This injury can cause the nerve to be pulled or torn.

 Generally, symptoms include pain, numbness, and tingling in the outer part of the lower leg and the top of the foot.